-• Public-serving institutions should work collaboratively to assemble information about previously designated or documented historic properties and to identify previously undesignated or undocumented historic properties, with priority on areas with the highest potential for climate impacts.
+1. Public-serving institutions should work collaboratively to assemble information about previously designated or documented historic properties and to identify previously undesignated or undocumented historic properties, with priority on areas with the highest potential for climate impacts.
 We cannot protect historic properties if we do not know where and what they are.
 Climate change effects can be felt anywhere, and thus public-serving institutions should establish the long-term goal of assembling accurate, georeferenced information about historic properties, known and unknown, wherever they are.
-In the near term, public-serving institutions should prioritize surveying known and unknown historic properties in areas where severe impacts to historic properties can be readily anticipated, particularly where there has been little previous survey for historic properties or where an existing survey is outdated.
+In the near term, public-serving institutions should prioritize surveying known and unknown historic properties in areas where severe effects to historic properties can be readily anticipated, whether from direct climate threats or expected impacts from climate change adaptation and mitigation solutions.
+Precedence should be given to areas where there has been little previous survey for historic properties or where an existing survey is outdated.
 Often, these priority areas include disadvantaged and underserved communities that may previously have received limited attention and that may lack resources to undertake surveys of their own.
+Flexibility in the design and function of survey projects can help to advance equity goals in identification of historic properties.

-Consistent with their missions and authorities, federal agencies should both prioritize the survey and identification of federal historic properties threatened by climate change and-through funding and technical assistance-encourage tribal, state, local, and nongovernmental survey efforts.
-In the process of conducting these surveys and documenting tribal sites and resources, federal agencies should act in accordance with the confidentiality provisions of Section 304 of the NHPA (54 U.S.C. § 307103).
+Consistent with their missions and authorities, federal agencies should both prioritize the survey and identification of federal historic properties threatened by climate change and-through funding and technical assistance-encourage Tribal, state, local, and nongovernmental survey efforts.
+Federal agencies are required under Section 110 of the NHPA (54 U.S.C. § 306102) to identify historic properties under their jurisdiction or control; however, additional resources are needed if agencies are to accelerate efforts to identify historic properties as part of climate change planning.
+In the process of conducting these surveys and documenting Tribal sites and resources, federal agencies should act in accordance with the confidentiality provisions of Section 304 of the NHPA (54 U.S.C. § 307103).

-• When planning to address climate impacts on historic properties, public-serving institutions should seek out and incorporate adaptation and mitigation strategies grounded in Indigenous Knowledge.
-Indian tribes and NHOs possess a body of observations, oral and written knowledge, innovations, practices, and beliefs developed through interaction and experience with the environment.
-The expertise embodied by such Indigenous Knowledge can be critically important to the development of climate change adaptation and mitigation strategies.
-Obviously, Indigenous Knowledge should be considered when addressing climate impacts on historic properties of direct concern to Indian tribes and NHOs.
-However, Indigenous Knowledge also can contribute to developing climate-related strategies for other historic properties, as when Indigenous Knowledge of wildfire management can assist in making areas and communities more resilient to wildfire threats.
+2. When planning to address climate impacts on historic properties, public-serving institutions should seek out and incorporate adaptation and mitigation strategies grounded in Indigenous Knowledge.
+Indian Tribes and NHOs possess a body of observations, oral and written knowledge, innovations, practices, and beliefs developed through interaction and experience with the environment.
+The expertise embodied by such Indigenous Knowledge and its contemporary use by Indian Tribes and NHOs can be critically important to the development of climate change adaptation and mitigation strategies.
+It is paramount that Indigenous Knowledge is considered when addressing climate impacts on historic properties of direct concern to Indian Tribes and NHOs.
+Indigenous Knowledge also can contribute to developing climate-related strategies for other historic properties, for example when Indigenous Knowledge of wildfire management assists in making areas and communities more resilient to wildfire threats.